drewsmith/drewsmith.github.io/_posts/2017-12-26-Docker_Notes.md

 * Important component of making containers portable

 # Networking

+* The ability for any node in a cluster to answer for an exposed service port even if there is no replica for that service running on it, is handled by **routing mesh**.
+* default network interface is `docker0`

 # Bridge
 * Create a network with a bridge type and subnet `docker network create --driver=bridge --subnet=192.168.1.0/24 --opt "com.docker.network.driver.mtu"="1501" devel0`